Eschatologue/CM_wiki/docs/class/fighter/index.md

 ### Level 11: Two Extra Attacks

-You can attack three times instead of once whenever you take the Attack action on your turn.
+You can attack three times instead of once whenever you take the **:rsc-a: Attack**{ .rsc } action on your turn.

 ### Level 13: Studied Attacks

 You study your opponents and learn from each attack you make.
-If you make an attack roll against a creature and miss, you have Advantage on your next attack roll against that creature before the end of your next turn.
+If you make an attack roll against a creature and miss, you have **:d20-adv: Advantage**{ .d20 } on your next attack roll against that creature before the end of your next turn.

 ### Level 19: Epic Boon